jcf-dev/ai-visibility-platform/README.md

 ## Current Reliability Features

-- **Idempotency**: Runs are unique entities.
-Re-running the same config creates a new Run ID.
+- **Idempotency & Deduplication**: The system calculates a hash of the run inputs.
+Re-submitting the exact same configuration returns the existing run instead of starting a new one.
 - **Retries**: Network glitches are handled by `tenacity` with exponential backoff.
 - **Timeouts**: `httpx` timeouts ensure we don't hang forever.
 - **Concurrency Control**: Uses `asyncio.Semaphore` to limit parallel LLM calls within a single instance.